 Nu Skin Enterprises is a leading, global direct selling company.
 We develop and distribute personal care products and nutritional supplements that are sold worldwide under the Nu Skin and Pharmanex brands.
-We also market technology products and services and a line of home care products under the Big Planet brand.
-We are one of the largest direct selling companies in the world with 2003 revenue of \$986 million and, as of June 30, 2004, a global network of approximately 808,000 active independent distributors and preferred customers.
-Approximately 31,000 of these active distributors had achieved executive distributor status.
+We also sell technology and other products under the Big Planet brand.
+We are one of the largest direct selling companies in the world with 2003 revenue of \$986 million and, as of December 31, 2003, a global network of approximately 678,000 active independent distributors.
+Approximately 29,000 of these active distributors had achieved executive distributor status under our global compensation plan.
 Our executive distributors play an important leadership role in our distribution network and are critical to the growth and profitability of our business.
-We operate in more than 30 countries throughout Asia, the Americas and Europe, and we recognized approximately 89% of our revenue in markets outside the United States in 2003, with our Japanese operations accounting for approximately 57% of our revenue.
-Because of the size of our foreign operations, our operating results can be negatively impacted by such factors as weakening of foreign currencies, regulatory issues and poor economic or political conditions in those markets.
+We currently operate in more than 30 countries throughout Asia, the Americas and Europe, and we recognize approximately 89% of our revenue in markets outside the United States, with our Japanese operations accounting for approximately 56% of our revenue.
+Because of the size of our foreign operations, our operating results can be negatively impacted by such factors as weakening of foreign currencies and poor economic or political conditions in those markets.

 We develop and market branded consumer products that we believe are well suited for direct selling.
 Our distributors market and sell our products by educating consumers about the benefits and distinguishing characteristics of our products and by providing personalized customer service.
-Through dedicated research and development, we continually develop and introduce new products and enhance our existing line of products to provide our distributors with a differentiated product portfolio.
+Through dedicated research and development, we continually develop and introduce new products and enhance our existing line of Nu Skin and Pharmanex products to provide our distributors with a differentiated portfolio of products.
 We believe that we are able to attract and motivate high-caliber independent distributors because of our focus on developing innovative products, our attractive global compensation system and our advanced technological distributor support.
 The direct selling and nutritional supplement industries, however, are subject to extensive governmental regulations throughout the world, which impose some restrictions on our business and create the risk that we could be fined or have our operations suspended if we fail to comply with these regulations.